jjdcabasolo/burger-app/README.md

 ## Styling

-**CSS Stylesheet** was used, since this was a beginner app.
-Each file/component has its own CSS file and the naming convention is on this format
+**CSS Stylesheet** was used for styling, where each file/component has its own CSS file and the naming convention is on this format

 `.<componentName>-<purpose>`